 I am a social klutz!

-Get me in a room with a crowd and I clam up, I simply don’t know how to read the scene.
+Get me in a room with a crowd, and I clam up, I just don’t know how to read the scene.
 When I finally do break out of my shell to talk, I have no idea what to say, I end up saying something stupid and then end up regretting it later on.
-I am fine one-on-one when I get going, but to break the ice, I am just a mess of awkwardness.
+I am excellent one-on-one when I get going, but to break the ice, I am just a mess of awkwardness.

 I feel uncomfortable saying hello and good-bye.
 When someone asks me how my day is going or how my weekend was, I overthink until I blurt out something negative or way over-exaggerated.
 Good-byes are especially uncomfortable for me as I have no idea how to end the conversation or the meeting.
 Do I hug?
 Do I shake hands?
 Do I scream?
 Do I run?
 I just don’t know!